Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 ## Start the Services

 The [docker compose file](docker-compose.yml) spins up the following services.
-Each service may be accessed at the IP and port described below using the default [.env](.env) configuration file.
+Services are accessible at the IP addresses and ports listed below and may be modified in the [.env](.env) configuration file.

 Execute the following command to bring up all services.